Baskar-t/face-mask-classifier/README.txt

      The embedding vector is of dimension 512.

-Download the SVM pretrained model here
+Download the SVM pretrained model https://github.com/Baskar-t/face-mask-classifier/tree/main/models

 Class mask_predictor
 # image - path of the image file to predict the mask